Child Custody Attorney in Fort Collins

 Custody changes as your child grows and matures.

 Imagine separating when your child is an infant.
 It would be impossible to predict what an appropriate parenting time schedule would be for your child at age 5, 10, 15, 17, or anywhere in between.
 It is also impossible to predict what will happen in the parents lives through the years.
-Custody can be modified by the parties agreement at any time.
+Custody, or primary physical custody, can be modified by the parties agreement at any time.
 It must be in writing and filed with the court in order to be enforceable.

 The parties can file motions to modify primary physical custody, and other custody plans.